Way back in history:

 Terrier", and underneath you can see the flathead Ford V-8 motor.

-Heading North again (I think it's Brafield), we see Vic Muggeridge passing the "un-axled" car of Harry Bosworth.
-At Southampton Another fifties programme scan, unknown location, probably Brafield, 46 and 35 in action; 46 is Arthur Hake from Dunstable.
+Heading North again (I think it's Brafield), we see Vic Muggeridge passing the "de-axled" car of Harry Bosworth.
+Another fifties programme scan, unknown location, probably Brafield, 46 and 35 in action; 46 is Arthur Hake from Dunstable.
+This

-photo is famous and has appeared in Keith Barber's publications; taken
+photo is famous and has also appeared in Keith Barber's publications; taken

 at West Ham in the fifties, and reproduced in one of their early